-The most important thing you can do for your health, the environment, and the innocent animals is to go veggie.
+The single most important thing an individual can do for their health, for the environment, and for the sake of the innocent animals is to adopt a vegetarian diet.

 Animals on today's factory farms have no legal protection from cruelty that would be illegal if it were inflicted on dogs or cats.
 Yet farmed animals are no less intelligent or capable of feeling pain than are the dogs and cats we cherish as companions.
 A vegetarian lifestyle awakens our spirit of compassion and guides us towards a kinder, gentler society in which we exercise a moral choice to protect animals—not exploit them.

 Vegetarian meals can be tasty, fast, and easy.
 Plus, you can make any of your favorite non-vegetarian dishes by substituting with ready-made meat alternatives.
-There are lots of vegetarian cookbooks available as well.
+There are lots of vegetarian cook books available as well.
 The Down to Earth all-vegetarian Deli is perfect when you don’t have time to cook but don’t want to compromise on taste and quality.